xoubaman/refactoring-with-baby-steps/README.md

 Now that there is no reference to integers in the class public API (besides the deprecated method) we can change the `SprintReport` internals to use `StoryPoint` VO as well and push logic belonging to the VO inside it:

 * [XXX] Implement sum operation in `StoryPoint`.
+* [XXX] Optional property for the story points as VO.